-Like just about everything else in life these days, when it comes to buying a laptop you’re spoilt for choice.
-The purpose of this blog post is to make the choosing a little easier for you because be in no doubt the market is complex, confusing and has a language all of its own.
-Ultimately, there is no single best laptop because there is no single kind of laptop user – we’re all different and each of us has a whole range of needs, wants and requirements that have to be met.
-So if ever there was a case of one size definitely NOT fitting all, the answer to the question ‘How to buy a laptop’ is it.
+Like most technology purchases these days, when it comes to buying a laptop, you’re spoilt for choice.
+Our purpose in this guide is to make the choosing a little easier for you.
+No doubt you’ll know the market is complex, confusing and has a language all its own.
+But there is no single “best laptop” because there is no single kind of laptop user.
+We’re all different and each of us has a whole range of wants and requirements that must be met.
+So, our first thing to note before you begin your search is that choosing the right laptop is definitely not a one size fits all scenario.

 When it comes to how to choose a laptop, start with yourself

-Ask some searching questions of yourself before you start asking them anywhere else, whether that’s at your local electronics and tech retailer, department store or usual Mac support or Microsoft Windows support guys.
+Ask yourself some questions before you start asking them anywhere else.
+It’s good to know the basics yourself before you approach your local electronics retailer, department store or Mac/Microsoft Windows support guys.

-What do you want a laptop for and what do you need it to do?
+Start with what you want a laptop for, and what do you need it to do?
 Work, family or play?
-Office, home or college?
+Office, home, or university?
 Should it be light and portable?
 Are powerful graphics for gaming or video editing needed?
 What about battery life for long periods of use between charging?

-The ubiquitous laptop is compact enough to carry with you, yet versatile and powerful enough to run the most demanding applications.
-Put simply, it’s the best tool for doing serious work or having serious fun on the move.
+The ideal laptop is compact enough to carry with you, yet versatile and powerful enough to run the most demanding applications.
+Put simply, your laptop can be the best tool for serious work or simply having fun on the move.

-But with an enormous range of brands, sizes, features, functions and prices out there, which all go to make choosing a laptop a challenge, we’ve put together this article to help you make an informed decision as to how to choose a laptop.
+Still, with an enormous range of brands, sizes, features, functions, and prices out there, choosing a laptop can be a challenge.
+Therefore, we’ve put together this article to break down the elements and help you make an informed decision.

 The key factors to consider when buying laptop

-There are a number of important things you should take into account when thinking about laptops.
-We go into each in more detail below but here’s a snapshot:
+There are a few important things you should take into account when thinking about laptops.
+We’ll go into more detail, but here’s an overview:

-Screens that are between 12.5 and 14” probably give you the best combination of usability and portability.
-Larger screens are fine if you don’t travel much and smaller models are perfect for the youngsters in your life.
+Screens that are between 12.5” and 14” probably give you the best combination of usability and portability.
+Larger screens are fine if you don’t travel much, and smaller sizes are perfect for youngsters.

-When it comes to mobile phones and computing, people tend to go with what they know – that generally means their experience and expectations of the operating system.
-You can choose from MacBooks, Microsoft-based laptops or Chromebooks.
-They all offer you plenty of choice, power, performance, features and functionality.
+When it comes to mobile phones and computing, people tend to go with what they know.
+Generally, this means they follow their experience and expectations of the operating system.
+With laptops your main options are MacBooks, Microsoft-based laptops, or Chromebooks.
+They all offer you plenty of choice, power, performance, features, and functionality.

-Don’t get bamboozled by the big brands.
-There are some perfectly serviceable laptops out there offering all the performance you need without the premium name price tag.
-Check out each brand’s reputation for reliability and support – these will tell you a lot.
+Don’t let the big brands overshadow your requirements, as they are not always a necessity.
+There are some perfectly serviceable laptops out there offering all the performance you need without the premium name attached to the price tag.
+Check out each brand’s reputation for reliability and support – this can tell you a lot.

 If you’re going to play, work or study on the move and need your laptop to perform between irregular charging, then look carefully at battery life.

-You may have seen the laptops that have bendback or detachable keyboards, so you can quickly turn your machine into a tablet for more versatility and portability in less space.
-If you’re not fussed about this facility, stick with a standard clamshell laptop.
+You may have seen the laptops that have bendable backs or detachable keyboards.
+This allows you to quickly turn your device into a smaller tablet for more flexibility and creativity.
+On the plus side, 2-in-1s can offer less clunky, lightweight features for better portability.
+But, if you’re not fussed about this facility, stick with a standard clamshell laptop.

 The options in more detail

-Usually, laptops are categorised by their display sizes because it’s the most important factor in people’s buying decision-making process.
+Usually, laptops are categorised by their display sizes because it’s the most important factor in people’s purchasing process.

-- 11 to 12” are generally the thinnest and lightest systems on the market and typically weigh in at around 2.5 to 3.5 lbs, so are easy to move around.
+- 11” to 12” are generally the thinnest and lightest systems on the market.
+They typically weigh in at around 2.5 to 3.5 lbs, so are the easiest to move around.

-- 13 to 14” laptops tend to deliver the best balance of portability and usability, particularly if you get a laptop that weighs under 4 pounds.
+- 13” to 14” laptops tend to deliver the best balance of portability and usability.
+This is especially true if you find one that weighs under 4 lbs.

-- 15 to 16” are the most popular laptop sizes, and usually weigh in at around 4 to 5.5 lbs.
-Only consider this size if you really need a larger screen and you’re not planning to constantly carry your laptop around.
+- 15” to 16” are the most popular laptop sizes, and usually weigh in at around 4 to 5.5 lbs.
+Only consider this size if you’re in need of a larger screen and you’re not planning to constantly carry your laptop around.
 In fact, laptops with 16-inch displays are rare, although Apple offer a 16” MacBook Pro.

-- 17 to 18” is a choice that really only makes sense if you need plenty of processing power for activities such as high-end gaming or workstation-level productivity and your machine is going to remain on your desk for much of the time.
+- 17’ to 18” is a choice that only makes sense if you need plenty of processing power.
+This could be for activities such as high-end gaming or workstation-level productivity, where your machine will remain on your desk.

 Take your pick of platform

-As we said earlier – like with their choice of mobile phone – people tend to go with the brand and operating system (OS) they know.
-There’s no reason you can’t change from, for example, Mac to Microsoft as both have similarities and are simple to use once you’ve invested a little time getting to know them.
-As it stands, most laptops come with one of three operating systems, which are Microsoft Windows, Google Chrome OS and MacOS.
+As we said earlier – like with choosing a phone – people tend to go with the brand and operating system (OS) they know.
+There’s no reason you can’t change from, for example, Mac to Microsoft as both have similarities.
+They are both straightforward systems to use once you’ve invested a little time getting to know them.
+As it stands, most laptops come with one of three operating systems: Microsoft Windows, Google Chrome OS and MacOS.

-If you just need a device for you or the kids to surf the web, check email, navigate social media networks, chat online and undertake basic word processing, then Google’s Chromebooks are highly portable and tend to offer good battery life at low prices – which makes them highly popular with schools, colleges, students and parents.
+Google’s OS emphasises simplicity and security but is more limited than both Windows and MacOS.
+It is probably most comparable to Microsoft in use.
+If you just need a device for you or the kids to surf the web, check email, navigate social media networks, chat online and undertake basic word processing, then Google’s Chromebooks are a great choice.
+They are highly portable, offer touchscreen and good battery life at low prices.
+This makes Google OS popular with schools, colleges, students and parents.

 If you’re in any doubt about the virtues of either of the main platforms, talk to a Mac support or Microsoft support expert for the latest specifications and advice.